Detailed Air Quality – Template One

 Good Moderate Poor Unhealthy Severe Hazardous 0 50 100 150 200 250 300+

-The current Particulate Matter (PM₁₀) level at Ash Shindaghah is 48.82 µg/m³ , which is acceptable.
-Sensitive individuals should take light caution.
+The current Particulate Matter (PM₁₀) level at Ash Shindaghah is 164.94 µg/m³ , indicating an unhealthy air quality.
+Everyone should reduce the time spent outside.

 Pollutant Sources: